holochain/chat-series/README.md

 # Developing a Full Featured P2P Chat hApp for Holochain - Series
 > [name="Philip Beadle"]
+>
+**Please use the master branch README as changes happen dring the dev process as holochain and crates change**
 ## Introduction
 Over the last 18 months or so I have been building various hApps to demonstrate various Holochain features and to test out Holochain from a hApp developers point of view.
 Most of that work was done in the [Identity Manager](!https://github.com/holochain/identity-manager/) and various iterations of a chat hApp.
 Both of these hApps have now become quite complicated as they implement a large number of Holochain features and have had to be refactored as Holochain evolved.
 Thus they are not really useful as teaching tools and do not provide a navigable path to becoming a Holochain hApp developer.
 Whilst the team was in Barcelona November 2019 we came upm with the idea of a series of chat hApps that progressively add features to become a full featured chat hApp using a series of branches that show the development with step by step instructions in the README.md file of what was done.
 This README.md will be like a blog series and along with the explicit code steps will contain discussion around why things were done.
 The hApp will be built so that it runs in a development environment, in Holo and also Holoscape.

 The **master** branch contains the latest code containing all of the work done so please remember to start from the **lets-get-started** branch.
 The [Holochain Documentation](!https://developer.holochain.org/docs/) and [hdk API](!https://docs.rs/hdk/0.0.40-alpha1/hdk/) will be referenced and you should familiarise yourself with [Holochain](!https://developer.holochain.org/docs/) the [Core Concepts](!https://developer.holochain.org/docs/concepts/), how to [install](!https://developer.holochain.org/docs/install) and the [tutorials](!https://developer.holochain.org/docs/tutorials/coreconcepts) before you attempt to follow this development journey.
 As you work your way through the steps you can compare your work by selecting the branch for the step you are up to.
 Specific commits will also be referenced.

 The purpose is to enable developers to start with a very simple Chat hApp to get used to building Holochain hApps and then work through the series as more and more features are built.
 The projected features will be:

 - [ ] A simple straight up chat feed that only allows anyone to run it and add messages to a single stream of messages.
 - [ ] Next is to add a "handle" and "avatar" to distinguish which Agent wrote the message